certtools/intelmq/docs/User-Guide.md

     }

 ```
 In that case, bot will be able to send the message to one of defined paths.
-It will except `"_default"` path if not specified.
+The path `"_default"` is used if none is not specified.
+In case of errors during processing, and the optional path `"_on_error"` is specified, the message will be sent to the pipelines given given as on-error.

 **Example:**
 ```